 At present there are no less thirty sets of legislation dealing directly and indirectly with medicine and health.
-The full list of legislation is attached as Appendix A.
+The full list of legislation is attached as Appendix

-For purposes of this paper, it is proposed to deal subject matter in the with the subject matter in two parts.
-First, laws directly and immoral "get-rich quick" money makers; and secondly, other laws dealing with various aspects of laws dealing with various aspects of medicine, health and environment which indirectly protect the consumers.
+For purposes of this paper, it is proposed to deal with the subject matter in two parts.
+First, laws directly dealing with the protection of consumers from unscrupulous and immoral "get-rich quick" money makers; and secondly, laws dealing with various aspects of medicine, health and environment which indirectly protect the consumers.

-Legislation Directly Protecting Consumers
+A. Legislation Directly Protecting Consumers

-The Penal Code
+1. The Penal Code

 Sections 269 - 278 of the Penal Code deal with offences affecting public health, safety and convenience.
-Section 269 seeks to punish anyone who unlawfully or negliof disease dangerous to life.
-Section 271 prohibits any places where an infectious disease prevails and other food or drink so as to makesuch article as food or drink. drink, intending to sell such article as food or drink.
+Section 269 seeks to punish anyone who unlawfully or negligently does any act which is likely to spread the infection of disease dangerous to life.
+Section 271 prohibits any one who disobeys any rule made for regulating the intercother between places where an infectious disease prevails and of places.
+Section 272 punishes adultrators of any article food or drink so as to makesuch article noxious as food or drink, intending to sell such article as food or drink.
 Section 273 punishes the vendors or sellers of any noxious food or drink unfit for human consumption.
-Similarly, it is a criminal offence to adultrate any drink in is a criminal offence to adultrate any drug or medicine in such a manner as to lessen the efficacy or to make it noxious, and to sell such adultrated drugs.
+Similarly, in is a criminal offence to adultrate any drug or medicine in such a manner as to lessen the efficacy or to make it noxious, and to sell such adultrated drugs.
 (Sections 274 & 275).
+Section 277 provides that it is a criminal offence for anyone to corrupt or foul the water of any public spring or reservoir, so as to render it less form the purpose for which it is ordinarily used.
+Finally, section 278 provides that anyone who vitiates the atmosphere in any place so as to make it noxious to the health of persons in general dwelling or carrying on business in the neighbourhood or passing along a public highway commits an offence.
+The maximum punishment for these offences range from a fine of \$250 - \$500 and imprisonment not exceeding two years.

-&lt;sup>3Barber, 64 Michigan L.R.
-1204. the Enderal Constitu
+Barber, 64 Michigan L.R.
+1204.